oktadev/okta-blog/_source/_posts/2018-06-08-add-authentication-to-any-web-page-in-10-minutes.md

 <a name="changelog"></a>
 **Changelog:**

-* Nov 16, 2019: Added screencast of the tutorial.
-See [okta-blog#69](https://github.com/oktadeveloper/okta-blog/pull/69) for changes.
+* Nov 16, 2019: Added screencast of this tutorial.
+See [okta-blog#85](https://github.com/oktadeveloper/okta-blog/pull/85) for changes.
 * Oct 31, 2019: Removed Trusted Origin (CORS) section since it's no longer needed.
 Changes to this post can be viewed in [okta-blog#69](https://github.com/oktadeveloper/okta-blog/pull/69).